Multi-Source Knowledge Pruning for Retrieval-Augmented Generation: A Benchmark and Empirical Study: Abstract

 \section{Abstract}

 Retrieval-augmented generation (RAG) is increasingly recognized as an effective approach to mitigating the hallucination of large language models (LLMs) through the integration of external knowledge.
 While numerous efforts, most studies focus on a single type of external knowledge source.
-In contrast, most real-world applications involve diverse knowledge from various sources, a scenario that has been relatively underexplored.
-The main dilemma is the lack of a suitable dataset incorporating multiple knowledge sources and pre-exploration of the associated issues.
+However, in real-world applications, most situations involve diverse knowledge from various sources, yet this area has been less explored.
+The main dilemma is the lack of a suitable dataset containing multiple knowledge sources and pre-exploration of the associated issues.
 To address these challenges, we standardize a benchmark dataset that combines structured and unstructured knowledge across diverse and complementary domains.
-Building upon the dataset, we identify the limitations of existing methods under such conditions.
-Therefore, we develop \textbf{PruningRAG}, a plug-and-play RAG framework that uses multi-granularity pruning strategies to more effectively incorporate relevant context and mitigate the negative impact of misleading information.
-Extensive experimental results demonstrate superior performance of PruningRAG and our insightful findings are also reported.
-Our dataset and code are publicly available\footnote{https://github.com/USTCAGI/PruningRAG}.
+Based on this dataset, we further develop a plug-and-play RAG framework, \textbf{PruningRAG}, whose main characteristic is the use of multi-granularity pruning strategies to optimize the integration of relevant information while minimizing misleading context.
+It consistently improves performance across various existing RAG variants, demonstrating its robustness and broad applicability.
+Building upon the standardized dataset and PruningRAG, we also report a series of experimental results, as well as insightful findings.
+Our dataset and code are publicly available\footnote{https://github.com/USTCAGI/PruningRAG}, with the aim of advancing future research in the RAG community.